jruels/fun-istio/labs/07-istio1/index.md

 Create a fault injection rule to delay traffic coming from user “jason” (our test user)

 ```
-kubectl apply -f samples/bookinfo/routing/route-rule-all-v1-mtls.yaml
+kubectl apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml
-kubectl apply -f samples/bookinfo/routing/route-rule-reviews-test-v2.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
 ```

 Run the command:
 ```
-kubectl apply -f samples/bookinfo/routing/route-rule-ratings-test-delay.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-ratings-test-delay.yaml
 ```
-You should see the yaml for the routing rule.
+You should see confirmation the routing rule was created.
 Allow several seconds to account for rule propagation delay to all pods.

 ##### Observe application behavior